achiwa912/daemonlord/README.md

 -   items.csv - item data file

-<a id="org62d014b"></a>
+<a id="orgc3cc554"></a>

 # How to Play

-1. Create and register characters at Proving Grounds
+1. Create and register characters at Training Grounds
-2. Form a party at Hawthorne's Tavern
+2. Form a party at Hawthorne Tavern
 3. Purchase weapons and armors at Trader Jay's
 4. Equip weaspns and armors at Hawthorne's Tavern
 5. Go in to the dungeon